 Bright acidic flavors like lemon, orange, and lime have a natural affinity for swordfish and most other seafood.
 Briny accents like capers and olives can also perk up the palate in a perfect way.

-This suggests bright, light flavors in your appetizers as well.
+In general you can go for bright, light flavors in your appetizers as well.

 Think crostini topped with lemon-kissed asparagus.
 Or a simple antipasto featuring caperberries, giardiniera, and a few cured meats – perhaps shaved prosciutto.

 Maybe you’re using tropical flavors, like mango or papaya, in your main course?

 This leads to playing with similar notes in your starting course.
 So, what about grilled pineapple and sweet pepper skewers or a salad featuring dragon fruit?

 And this all raises another good – and eminently tropical – question.
 Are you in the mood for a passion fruit sangria?

 Sounds decidedly delicious to us.
 Don’t mind if we do.